 Code of Conduct

-Supplier represents and warrants that Supplier and Products shall comply with all governmental regulations and laws, EICC Code of Conduct and all Laws relevant to health, safety, human rights, regulations associated with human trafficking and slavery, labor, ethics and the environment (including but not limited to ROHS, WEE and Reach).
+MBX represents and warrants that we shall comply with all governmental regulations and laws, EICC Code of Conduct and all Laws relevant to health, safety, human rights, regulations associated with human trafficking and slavery, labor, ethics and the environment (including but not limited to ROHS, WEE and Reach).

 Human Rights Policy